Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Store medications properly

 Both over-the-counter and prescription medications can prove extremely hazardous to children and teens.
 Dispose of all unused medications, and never leave them out on a counter.
-Solutions like the locking Eoere Medicine Cabinet (about $31*) are a convenient way to keep medications handy without making them vulnerable to accidental discovery.
+Solutions like the locking Eoere Medicine Cabinet are a convenient way to keep medications handy without making them vulnerable to accidental discovery.

 Keep paint out of reach